Bo Pelini: First audiotape leak

 Following a home game loss to UCLA on September 14, 2013, and shortly after responding to criticism from former Nebraska football player Tommie Frazier about the loss, a two-year-old audio tape with a profane tirade by Pelini was anonymously leaked to Deadspin.
-The recording was made following Nebraska's come-from-behind win against Ohio State in 2011, when it was reported that some students left when Nebraska was down 27–6 early in the 3rd quarter.
-The Huskers won 34–27.
+The recording was made following Nebraska's come-from-behind win against Ohio State in 2011, when it was reported that almost all of the students and more than half of the stadium left when Nebraska was down at half time 27–6.
+The Huskers won 34–27, the biggest come back in school history.
 According to Deadspin, among the statements made on the audio recording, Pelini said:

 Our crowd.
 What a bunch of fucking fair-weather fucking—they can all kiss my ass out the fucking door.
 'Cause the day is fucking coming now.
 We'll see what they can do when I'm fucking gone.
 I'm so fucking pissed off.

 Shortly after the tape was released, Pelini apologized:

 I take full responsibility for these comments.
 They were spoken in a private room following the Ohio State game.
 I was venting following a series of emotional events which led to this moment.
 That being said, these comments are in no way indicative of my true feelings.
 I love it here in Nebraska and feel fortunate to be associated with such a great University and fan base.
 I again apologize to anyone whom I have offended.

 Following the release of the audio tape University of Nebraska–Lincoln chancellor Harvey Perlman stated that the university would consider how to respond to the matter, and subsequently decided to move on from the incident.
 Tom Osborne, former coach and athletic director at Nebraska, then announced that he had heard the tape in 2012 (about a year earlier) and talked to Pelini about it but did not tell Perlman about it.

 Some observers and members of the media believed that Pelini would have a difficult time winning back fan support.
 Pelini believed that he had built up enough "points" for at least partial forgiveness for his statements from the fans.
 He said he enjoyed his job at Nebraska, had had great support, and had turned down job offers from other schools.
 Sports media reactions to the audio tape ranged from calls for Pelini to be fired to the view that what Pelini said was nothing more than what other coaches have likely said in the past.